Sphjnx/Unity_Tree_Spawner/README.md

 ## Tree Spawner

--This script allow you to spawn trees randomly, you can choose density and area that you want to spawn trees -In this version trees spawn when game starts and destroyed when game ends, and you need tree prefab.
+-You have spawn button on your Inspector, after adjusting your settings, push the button and trees will spawn before game starts
+-In the previous versions trees were erased when the game closed, but in newer version it stays, works kinda like Paint Trees tool of Unity's terrain tool.
+-This version directly creates new objects as clones, it's kinda planting :).

 ## How to install

--Place in your game folder, create and empty object and assign this script as new script.
+-Place OliveTreeSpawner in your Assets folder, create and empty object and assign this script as new script.
+-Place OliveTreeSpawnerEditor in your Assets/Editor folder (if you don't have create one), and it's gonna link directly.